Common Drugs Used By College Students

 Binge drinking is a common practice among college students.
 When binge drinking, students consume large amounts of alcohol within a short amount of time.
 This dangerous behavior is often part of hazing rituals for fraternities or other groups.

+Marijuana use is steadily increasing in popularity among college students, with a higher percentage of students claiming to have smoked marijuana than cigarettes.
 While marijuana is gaining legal status in several states, it can still be harmful to college students.
 Marijuana causes feelings of relaxation and euphoria.
 However, these feelings can lead to a lack of motivation and impaired judgment.

+Studies have revealed that smoking cannabis can have a harmful impact on intellectual capacity, particularly in terms of memory and focus, which could be especially detrimental for college students.
 Some students might use marijuana to ease the anxiety of college life.
 Unfortunately, their grades and performance can suffer as a result.

 Prescription drug abuse among college students usually involves medications for attention-deficit/hyperactivity disorder (ADHD).
 Medications like Adderall and Ritalin stimulate brain activity to increase focus and attention.
 Therefore, college students abuse these medications to study for long hours or work on school projects.